 The department/discipline will then work internally for one semester to review program goals and attempt to ameliorate the situation.
 Ongoing documentation will be needed.
 Notice of progress will again be sent to the President of the Academic Senate, the co-chairs of the Curriculum Committee, the President of COSTA, the Vice President of Academic Services, and the President of the college.

-After one semester, the Vice President of Academic Services and the President of the Academic Senate will convene a Program Discontinuance Review Committee (PDRC).
+After one semester, if program discontinuance is recommended, the Vice President of Academic Services and the President of the Academic Senate will convene a Program Discontinuance Review Committee (PDRC).
 The membership of this committee will include the President-elect or President of the Academic Senate, the affected faculty as determined by the Academic Senate, the Division Dean, the VP or his/her designee, and one faculty member chosen by the Academic Senate.
 The PDRC will supervise a comparative study on the quantitative/qualitative factors identified as pertinent to the program.
-The charge of the Program Discontinuance Review Committee is to make a recommendation to continue or delete the program.
+The charge of the Program Discontinuance Review Committee is to make a recommendation to continue or inactivate the program.
 This committee will hold meetings with provision for public comment and will have a first and second reading of action items.

-If it is determined by the Program Discontinuance Review Committee that the program should be discontinued, there will also be a recommendation for a phase-out period to ensure that all students in the program have the opportunity to complete the program and to ensure that COSTA may resolve contractual issues for faculty in the affected program.
+If it is determined by the PDRC that the program should be discontinued, there will also be a recommendation for a phase-out period to ensure that all students in the program have the opportunity to complete the program and to ensure that COSTA may resolve contractual issues for faculty in the affected program.
 These recommendations will then be forwarded to the Board of Trustees for approval.

 If extreme financial hardship is declared by the District, 1 through 4 will be condensed to start no later than October 1 of an academic year and must be completed by February 25 in order to make a recommendation to the Board of Trustees in advance of the March 15 statutory requirement for potential for faculty lay-offs.